ameeno/DELL-DW1820A-Drivers/Linux/README.md

     https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=bcm20702a1-firmware

-and apply the firmware modifications yourself.
+Then apply the firmware modifications yourself.

 In a nutshell, it downloads the windows zip file for bluetooth, extracts the firmware for bluetooth for this card, and patches it to work with linux.